Analysis | For one cynical and perhaps illegal moment, Trump finds a use for immigrants

 The event was cynical and dubious in an avalanche of ways.
 The appearance of Wolf, for example, who earlier in the day had earned an honor of his own: Twitter-nominated to officially serve in the position he’s now held in an acting capacity for almost a year.

-Wolf’s sudden nomination to hold his position permanently may have been prompted by the determination earlier this month that his appointment as acting secretary role was illegal, a violation of the law governing how positions should be filled.
+Wolf’s sudden nomination to hold his position permanently may have been prompted by the determination this month that his appointment as acting secretary role was illegal, a violation of the law governing how positions should be filled.
 This, in turn, meant that actions Wolf had approved might also be considered illegal — or, at least, subject to being overturned.
 Though as you’ll soon see, there’s reason to suspect that Trump may not be overly concerned about the legality of Wolf’s position.

 Despite his embrace of new immigrants in that campaign video, Wolf’s tenure has prompted a lot of criticism.
-He’s been reliable in putting into effect policies introduced by Trump’s aide Stephen Miller, a notorious advocate for broadly limiting immigration.
+He’s been reliable in putting into effect policies introduced by Trump aide Stephen Miller, a notorious advocate for broadly limiting immigration.
 Wolf helped instantiate the policy that separated children from their parents upon entering the country illegally, a policy aimed at discouraging people from coming to the United States.
-He deployed officers to serve as domestic law enforcement in Portland this summer at Trump’s request.
+He deployed officers to serve as domestic law enforcement in Portland, Ore., this summer at Trump’s request.

 In other words, the words that struck closest to Wolf’s heart weren’t his praise for the patriotic celebration but, instead, for Trump’s “dedication to the rule of law” — despite the irony of Wolf making that assertion while serving without legal authorization.